mammadmammadov/Spring-Boot-Logging-and-Security/README.md

-# Book-Author CRUD Application :books:
+# Spring Boot Logging and Security :books:

 This README provides instructions on how to start and use the application from command line, and it includes a link to the video recording.
 ## Instructions